MexicoCity.cdmx.gob.mx

 Electric Transport Museum

-The Electric Transport Museum (today known as the Museo del Sistema de Transportes Eléctricos) is precisely the final resting place of all of those beautiful and almost forgotten electric tram cars from yesteryear.
+The Electric Transport Museum (the Museo del Sistema de Transportes Eléctricos) is precisely the final resting place of all of those beautiful and almost forgotten electric tram cars from yesteryear.
 Opened just in 2006, it’s one of the best resources for understanding where and what the 20th century’s trams, trolleys, and streetcars looked like and where they may go in the future.

 With a photographic record of the more than 100 years of electric service in the city, there are also collections of the machinery, printed materials, plannings sketches and maps on the evolution of the services.
 These can be traced straight through to the new city trolybuses plying the streets of Mexico City even today.